Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Object definition

 \subsection{Physics objects}

 Electron candidates are reconstructed from energy deposits (clusters) in the electromagnetic calorimeter associated with reconstructed tracks in the inner detector.
 Candidates are selected with $\pT>10$~\GeV and $|\eta|<2.47$, excluding the calorimeter transition region $1.37<|\eta|<1.52$.
 Electrons satisfy the \texttt{TightLH}~\cite{EGAM-2018-01} likelihood-based identification criterion and are required to match the PromptLeptonTagger working point \texttt{PLVLoose}~\cite{HIGG-2017-02}.
-They are further required to have $|z_0\sin{\theta}| < 0.5$~mm and a $d_0$ significance $|\frac{d_0}{\sigma(d_0)}|<5$, where the longitudinal ($z_0$) and transverse ($d_0$) impact parameters are computed relative to the beamline.
+They are further required to have $|z_0\sin{\theta}| < 0.5$~mm and a $d_0$ significance $|\frac{d_0}{\sigma(d_0)}|<5$, where the transverse impact parameter ($d_0$) is calculated relative to the beamline, and the longitudinal impact parameter ($z_0$) as the longitudinal distance between the primary vertex and the point where $d_0$ is measured.

 Muon candidates are reconstructed from track segments in the various layers of the muon spectrometer and matched with tracks from the inner detector.
 The final muon candidates are refitted using the complete track information from both detector systems and must have $\pT>10$~\GeV and $|\eta|<2.5$.
 Muons are required to satisfy the \texttt{Medium} quality requirements and match the PromptLeptonTagger working point \texttt{PLVLoose}~\cite{MUON-2018-03}.
 Further requirements are $|\frac{d_0}{\sigma(d_0)}|<3$, and $|z_0\sin{\theta}|<0.5$~mm.